-- a.
-Apply methods which assist in the retention and expansion of lands with agricultural activities such as density bonuses, enforceable restrictions (e.g. easements, contracts or deed restrictions), lease back of agricultural lands owned by public agencies, transfer of development rights, or other appropriate methods. - b.
+a.
+Apply methods which assist in the retention and expansion of lands with agricultural activities such as density bonuses, enforceable restrictions b.
 Make efforts to inform landowners, residents and visitors to adjacent properties of the priority of agricultural activities and the possible inconvenience and/or discomfort resulting from normal agricultural activities.